Zingle/http-later/README.md

 ```

 ##### X-Later-Key
-Sent to the client when a request is accepted.
-It uniquely identifies the
+Sent in response to client when a request is accepted to uniquely identify the
 queued request.
+Sent to destination during replay as a reference.

 ```
 X-Later-Key: c74c1c6bf9c9fd10247e85252bd6a012